filippovisconti/docs/_posts/dphpc/2024-01-21-7-Designing-locks.md

 In binary two-thread consensus, threads either decide zero (0) or one (1)

-- At some point during the execution (i.e., a state), each thread will “decide” what to return
+- At some point during the execution (i.e., a state), each thread will "decide" what to return
 - We call a state where a thread has decided on one 1-valent and a state where a thread has decided on zero 0-valent
 - Undecided states are called bivalent – decided states are called univalent